anandjanki/thoughtart/content/courses/add-math/series/binomial-theorem/index.md

 And since multiplication of real numbers is commutative, we can say that:
 $$ a\cdot (b + c) = a\cdot b + a\cdot c = b\cdot a + c\cdot a = (b + c)\cdot a $$

-As before, whether distributive laws apply or not depends on the nature of the operations as well as the operands.
+As before, whether distributive laws apply or not depends on the nature of the operation as well as the operands involved.
 For e.g., it is worth taking a pause and noting that:
 $$ (b + c) \div a = b\div a + c\div a $$
 But,
 $$ a\div (b + c) \ne a\div b + a\div c $$